singh-man/books/crackingTheCoding/16_moderate.md

 This problem is straightforward, but it's surprisingly easy to make little mistakes.
 You should check your code extremely thoroughly, on a variety of test cases.

-We'll implement this code by first creating a frequency array which stores how many times each character occurs in solution, excluding times when the slot is a "hit:'Then, we iterate through guess to count the number of pseudo-hits.
+We'll implement this code by first creating a frequency array which stores how many times each character occurs in solution, excluding times when the slot is a "hit".
+Then, we iterate through guess to count the number of pseudo-hits.

 The code below implements this algorithm.
 ```java